forksofpower/pixel-place/README.md

 ## Pause and check our methodology
 As I've been writing this code, I've started to suspect that my current implementation is going to cause major performance problems in the very near future.
-I want to be able to resolve the current state of the map, but a query to get the last color of each If you run `rails c` and then `Pixel.all.map {|p| p.color}`, the command will take a few seconds to run, and that's with only 1/10th of the amount of pixels needed to fill a 1000x1000 grid.
+I want to be able to resolve the current state of the map, but a query to get the last painted color of each pixel could take a very long time.
+If you run `rails c` and then `Pixel.all.map {|p| p.color}`, the command will take a few seconds to run, and that's with only 1/10th of the amount of pixels needed to fill a 1000x1000 grid.

 So I have a couple options: